natario1/Egloo/docs/home.md

 # Egloo

-Egloo (formerly EglCore) is a simple and lightweight framework for OpenGL ES drawing and EGL management in Android that uses object-oriented components - hence the name Egl**oo**.
+Egloo is a simple and lightweight multiplatform framework for OpenGL ES drawing and EGL management in Android that uses object-oriented components - hence the name Egl**oo**.
 It can serve as a basis for complex drawing operations, but is mostly designed for helping in making common tasks simpler, even for people that do not have any OpenGL experience.